the-real-i9/Backend-Topics-Study/Learn/Databases/Gen. Concepts/Database Environment.md

 ## Conceptual Modeling
 The conceptual schema is the heart of the database.
 It should be a complete and accurate representation of the data requirements of the enterprise.

-Our data modeling is targeted to the conceptual schema.
+Our data model will eventually be implemented by the conceptual schema.

 Conceptual modeling or conceptual database design is the process of constructing a model of the information used in an enterprise, that is independent of implementation details, such as the target DBMS, application programs, programming languages or any other physical considerations.

-In simple terms, it is **the process of constructing <u>the model that would be used to write the conceptual schema, at the conceptual level</u>**.
+In simple terms, it is **the process of constructing <u>the model that would be used to construct the conceptual schema, at the conceptual level</u>**.

 > The conceptual model is independent of all implementation details, whereas <u>the logical model assumes knowledge of the underlying data model of the target DBMS</u>.